mwojnars/hypertag/docs/index.md

 (TODO...)

-All the symbols listed above are declared as HyperHTML's built-ins and automatically imported whenever this runtime is used.
+In HyperHTML, all the above symbols are declared as built-ins and automatically imported whenever this particular runtime is used.

 ### Foreign symbols

-Hypertag allows easy import of Django template filters that can be used subsequently as standalone functions or as filters in pipeline expressions.
+If Django is installed, you can use all of its template filters inside Hypertag: as standalone functions, or as filters in pipeline expressions.
 The details are described in the [Filters](#filters) section.